maxxiimo/the-front-end-manifesto/appendix-1.md

 ### Groundwork Tasks

-With any new Rails application their are some very basic groundwork tasks that should be completed:
+With any new Rails application their are some very basic groundwork tasks that should be completed.

 #### Version Control